georgeankumensah/georgeankumensah/README.md

 <h3 font-size="20" align="center">A passionate Fullstack Cloud Native developer and a student from Ghana.</h3>

 - 🌱 I’m currently learning **To be Extroverted**

-- 👯 I’m looking to collaborate on cool project
+- 👯 I’m looking to collaborate on any cool project

 - 🤝 I’m looking for help with **Backend Design**